Email editors

 HTML blocks

-The HTML blocks allow you to create standardized email template components, such as headers, footers, or call-to-action buttons and reuse them in every email.
-Read more about HTML blocks HTML blocks.
+HTML blocks let you create standardized components — headers, footers, call-to-action buttons — and reuse them across email templates.
+See HTML blocks for details.

 Product carousel

-It is not possible to add JSON code within Bloomreach campaign builder without having to convert to HTML either.
-Due to security reasons, the code is immediately removed when saving the campaign.
+Adding JSON code within the campaign builder requires converting to HTML first.
+For security reasons, JSON code is removed automatically when you save the campaign.